RoamTouch/gestureaction-takeselfie-android/README.md

 ## Setup

-### Set the Action Gesture once GestureKit is loaded.
+### Set the Action Gesture once GestureKit is loaded

-Follow the [Andoid Addon Guide](http://www.gesturekit.com/learn/android-addon/) to set the GestureKit library running.
+Follow the [Andoid Addon Guide](http://www.gesturekit.com/learn/android-addon/) to set the GestureKit library.

-With the setGestureKitListener interface you can listen to loaded method and set the action GestureActionTakeSelfie to take aselfie.
+With the setGestureKitListener interface on the gesturekit object, you can listen to loaded method and set the GestureActionTakeSelfie with the name parameter "Selfie".

 ```
 	this.gestureKit.setGestureKitListener(new GestureKitListener() {